Rkiefe/FEMjl/README.md

 To install, go to your Julia repl and add Gmsh, LinearAlgebra and SparseArrays.
 That's it.
 ![twoBalls](https://github.com/user-attachments/assets/3b9549ba-3968-40f1-94a4-5c21ce37ca9e)

-If you wish to make plots directly from this repository, run "add GLMakie" to install this plots package, and the run the plotting functions presented, such as `viewMesh()`
+If you wish to make plots directly from this repository, run "add GLMakie" to install this plots package, and to run the plotting functions presented, such as `viewMesh()`

 ### Running C++ variants within the Julia environment
 Recently, this repository was updated to include an example of how you can add C++ functions to speed up calculations within Julia.
 The example demonstrates how to calculate the local, dense stiffness matrix in C++ within Julia.